DennySWijaya/NextCloudPI-local/README.md

 #### 4. Insert SD Card into Raspberry Pi

-- Insert the SD card into your Raspberry Pi and power it on.
+- Insert the SD card into Raspberry Pi 400 and power it on.

-- Wait for the initial setup to complete.
-This may take a few minutes.
+- Wait for the initial setup to complete, may take a few minutes.

 #### 5. Access the Web Interface

-- Open a web browser and enter `https://nextcloudpi.local:4443` or the IP address of your Raspberry Pi followed by `:4443`.
+- Open a web browser and enter `https://nextcloudpi.local:4443` or Raspberry Pi 400's IP Address followed by `:4443`.

 - You may see a security warning about a self-signed certificate.
 Click "Advanced" and then "Proceed" to continue.